aimms/how-to/Articles/310/310-logging.rst

     .. note::

         #.
 This parameter is part of the input case sent from the data session to a solver session.
-            Therefore, setting the logging level in the data session, will affect the logging in the solver sessions.
+            Therefore, setting the logging level in the data session will affect the logging in the solver sessions.

         #.
 At the beginning of a session, this parameter is initialized to ``'info'``.
             So when this tracing filter level is kept at its default,